Eclipse openDuT

 Feature branch within the same repository

-This example illustrates the procedure to merge a feature branch fubar
+This example illustrates the procedure to merge a feature branch fubar into a target branch development.

 -